-- 1. To what extent was the First World War both a "global" and "total" war? - 2.
-Why do you think internationalism failed to stop the rise of extreme nationalism and fascism in the years between the First and Second World Wars? - 3.
-What made the violence of war, the Holocaust, and other war crimes, crimes against humanity?
+- 1. Why do you think internationalism failed to stop the rise of extreme nationalism and fascism in the years between the First and Second World Wars? - 2.
+Do you think the Second World War could have been avoided if the democratic powers had taken a stronger stand against authoritarianism and militarism in the 1930s? - 3.
+What made the violence of the war, the Holocaust, other war crimes, and crimes against humanity possible?

-- 1. Analyze the causes, scale, and consequences of global conflict in this unit. - 2.
-Assess World War I as a total and global war. - 3.
+- 1. Understand the causes and consequences of World War I and how this war was the first global and total war. - 2.
+Evaluate how capitalism affected the first global war. - 3.
 Understand the causes and consequences of historical events that occurred during World War I, such as the Russian Revolution and the Armenian Genocide. - 4.
-Understand the rise of fascism in various regions of the world, including its causes and consequences. - 5.
-Evaluate why internationalism failed to prevent the rise of fascism and the Second World War. - 6.
-Understand and evaluate the causes, scale, and consequences of the Holocaust. - 7.
-Use historical thinking skills and reasoning practices such as claim testing, causation, historical comparison, and continuity and change over time to analyze historical events and processes. - 8.
+Assess the effects of the First World War on the communities that participated. - 5.
+Use historical thinking practices and reasoning skills such as historical comparison and continuity and change over time to analyze historical events and processes. - 6.
 Create and support arguments using historical evidence to communicate conclusions through individual or shared writing.

-Unit 8: Cold War and Decolonization 1945 to 1990
+Unit 8: End of Empire and Cold War